oracle-devrel/cd3-automation-toolkit/oci_tenancy/CoreInfra/Networking/BaseNetwork/readme-update_rules.txt

 add_routes_to_tf.py
 --------------------
 This script takes in a csv file mentioning route rules as the input.
 See add_routes-example.txt under example folder.
-Note- This woild only add new rules to the route table.
+Note- This would only add new rules to the route table.
 It wont check for existing rules.
 Usage:

 ./add_routes_to_tf.py <path to input csv containing rules> <path to routes tf file created earlier using create_all_tf_objects.py>